sio/pond/BRINGUP.md

 - VM disks are stored on NAS
 - VMs are created from Debian cloud images with one-time CM tool (cloud-init)
 - Scheduled VM maintenance: upgrades, patching **=???**

+## TODO: Bringup demo with diskless VM

+- Craft a short qemu-kvm command line: no disks, point to prebaked ipxe.bin
+- Prepare secrets account for the resulting machine-id key
+- Boot full Linux OS with some tools installed